datagrok-ai/public/help/access/data-connection.md

 ## JDBC Connection

 For some cases connection may require custom JDBC connection string.
-For this case JDBC-based data connection has parameter "Conn. string".
-If it filled, it will be used for connection, all other parameters will be ignored except 'login' and 'password'.
+For this case, JDBC-based data connection has parameter "Conn. string".
+If filled, it will be used for connection, and all other parameters will be ignored except for "Login" and "Password".

 ## Videos